pequet/dls-submodules-commit-workflow/memory-bank/product-context.md

 ## 4. Unique Selling Proposition (USP)

 *   **What makes this different or better than existing solutions?**
-    *   While many developers have personal scripts for this, this project provides a well-documented, robust, and distributable solution with intelligent root-finding logic that makes it safer and more portable than typical ad-hoc scripts.
+    *   While many developers have personal scripts for this, this project provides a well-documented, robust, and distributable solution.
+Its intelligent root-finding logic makes it safer than typical ad-hoc scripts, and its integrated AI commit message generation makes it significantly more powerful and convenient.

 *   **Core value proposition for the user?**
-    *   Save time and reduce mental overhead on every commit cycle, while increasing the reliability and consistency of the project's version history.
+    *   Save time and reduce mental overhead on every commit cycle—not just for staging and committing, but for writing the commit messages themselves—while increasing the reliability and consistency of the project's version history.

 ## 5. Assumptions About Users